Cancer2806/Team-Profile-Generator/README.md

   The application can be found at:  https://github.com/Cancer2806/Team-Profile-Generator
   An example of the index.html and accompanying style.css file can be found at:  https://github.com/Cancer2806/Team-Profile-Generator/tree/main/dist
+  It can also be found here:  https://drive.google.com/drive/folders/1ty_-B882CnXio886zunWMFZI8pT8xlfl?usp=sharing
-  A Walkthrough video is provided at:
+  A Walkthrough video is provided at:  https://drive.google.com/file/d/1JGQ7BAFS0XCF3yKwOfasUjYUx4zecGKo/view?usp=sharing

 ## Features